 A new community solar farm

-Farming the Sun has today begun work on a possible new community solar farm, situated on the outskirts of Uralla in the NSW High Country.
+Farming the Sun has begun work on a possible new community solar farm, situated just outside the township of Uralla, in the NSW High Country.

-Meralli’s process is unique, and very well suited in our view, for community solarfarms due to their compact size, sensitive design, broad community benefits and value for money.
+We have established this partnership with Meralli particularly because their process is unique, and, in our view, very well suited to community solar farms due to their compact size, sensitive design, broad community benefits and value for money.

-A solarfarm of this size generates a similar amount of electricity to that used by a community the size of the township of Uralla.
+A solar farm of this size will generate a similar amount of electricity to that used by a community the size of the township of Uralla.

 Local procurement is prioritised for both construction and maintenance including labourers, trades, consumable suppliers, food and accommodation providers.
 Since the Meralli process does not require a large or specialised workforce, these are significant local opportunities, especially for the small rural communities that we are so passionate about!